From Rezekne to the barricades of 1991

 Related objects

-A memorial stone commemorating the barricades of 1991
+Memorial stone commemorating the 1991 barricades

-The first commemorative sign in Latvia commemorating the time of the 1991 barricades was made by Jānis Sprudzāns from Valmieri in the individual enterprise of granite products, the base was created by SIA "Grods".
-The author of the idea of the memorial was Valmiera police major Aleksandrs Melngārs (1954-2014), who led a group of Valmiera militiamen during the events of January 1991 in Riga.
+The first memorial in Latvia to commemorate the 1991 barricade period was made by Valmiera resident Jānis Sprudzāns in his granite products individual enterprise, the foundation was created by SIA “Grods”.
+The author of the idea for the memorial was Valmiera police major Aleksandrs Melngāršs (1954-2014), who led a group of Valmiera police officers during the January 1991 events in Riga.
 The sketches and design of the memorial sign were created by Dainis Saulītis.
-Opened on January 24, 2002.
-Initially, the memorial was placed on the corner of Rīgas and Grants streets on the land of a private owner, later in 2010 it was moved to the opposite building of the Vidzeme regional administration of the State Police.
+It was unveiled on January 24, 2002.
+Initially, the memorial sign was placed on the corner of Rīgas and Grants streets on private land, and later in 2010 it was moved to the Vidzeme Regional Administration building of the State Police opposite.

 1991 Barricades Museum